A mother laughs as she plays with her baby sitting on her lap

 Common food allergies in babies

 It’s important to say that babies aren’t born with food allergies.
-They develop after birth and are more likely to occur if allergens (foods that cause allergic reactions) are delayed when a baby is being weaned.
+Allergies develop after birth and are more likely to occur in certain circumstances.
 A food allergy is your body's immune system reacting incorrectly to specific proteins that are found in foods.
 Your immune system sees the food as a threat and responds with the symptoms associated with an allergic reaction.
-The most common food allergies we see in babies are egg, milk, soya, wheat, and nuts.
-Fish and sesame allergies are seen a bit more in older babies and children.

 The two types of food allergies

-Delayed food allergy: this type of allergy is not driven by an antibody, and it takes between two and 24 hours for symptoms to start.
-It can affect the skin or the gut.
-The symptoms can include tummy pain, vomiting, diarrhoea, blood in the stools, and irritability.
-This type of allergy is common in babies that are allergic to cow’s milk.
-There are no blood tests available to diagnose a delayed food allergy; instead, your healthcare provider will evaluate your baby and suggest an elimination diet (such as eliminating dairy if they feel dairy could be the culprit), to see if the symptoms stop.
+• Since there are no antibodies involved, there are no blood or skin tests available to diagnose a delayed food allergy; instead, your healthcare provider will evaluate your baby and suggest an elimination diet (such as eliminating dairy if they feel dairy could be the culprit), to see if the symptoms stop.
 It’s recommended you try this elimination diet for four to six weeks before re-introducing the food to see if the symptoms come back again.
-The symptoms of a delayed food allergy are very similar to those of lots of other conditions, so be sure to chat to your healthcare provider who can work through your baby’s symptoms and figure out if an allergy is the root cause.

-Note: The Vhi paediatric clinic treats delayed allergic reactions only.
+Note: The Vhi paediatric clinic treats delayed food allergic reactions only.
 Please contact your GP for mild immediate allergic reactions, and emergency services if your baby is having a severe immediate allergic reaction.

 The importance of introducing allergens to your baby’s diet